-A Hong Kong seam finish is a beautiful way to finish the inside of your handmade garment with a couture technique by binding the raw edges of fabric with a bias fabric.
+A Hong Kong seam beautifully finishes the inside of handmade garments with a couture technique, binding raw seams with fabric.
 It can be the same fabric as the garment or a contrast.
 It is important that the bias fabric isn’t too bulky.
-Using the Hong Kong seam finish takes longer than using your zig zag or serger finish, but it makes the insides of your garment as beautiful as the outside!
+Using the Hong Kong seam finish takes longer than using your zig zag or a serger finish, but it makes the inside of your garment as beautiful as the outside!

-I like using the Kong Kong seam finish for unlined jackets where you want to show a little personality on the inside of your garment!
-And I prefer to use a print or contrasting fabric for my Hong Kong finish.
+I like using the Hong Kong seam finish for unlined jackets to show a little personality inside my garment!
+And I especially prefer to use a print or contrasting fabric for my Hong Kong finish.

-Here is the process for a dress I made and finished all of the seams with the Hong Kong seam finish.
-You can optionally use a stitch in the ditch foot (shown below) and move your needle to the furthest left to sew the bias fabric to the seam allowance.
+Here is the process to make a dress, finishing all of the seams with the Hong Kong seam finish.
+If you have one, use a stitch in the ditch foot (shown below – on a Bernina it is foot #10), then move your needle to the furthest left to sew the bias fabric to the seam allowance.

 Press the seam open, then turn the bias binding fabric around the edge of your fashion fabric.
 The bias should be wide enough to be a scant 1/8″ inch wider than your original sewing line on the back.

 Stitch in the ditch to secure the binding fabric to the back of the seam allowance.